f0ssel/jekyll-now/_posts/2018-03-11-kubernetes-state-metrics-monitoring-in-stackdriver.md

 ### [prometheus-to-sd](https://github.com/GoogleCloudPlatform/k8s-stackdriver/tree/master/prometheus-to-sd)

 prometheus-to-sd is a simple component that can scrape metrics stored in prometheus text format from one or multiple components and push them to the Stackdriver.
 We will use this to scrape from kube-state-metrics and export to Stackdriver as a custom metric.
+Even though we are not standing up a Prometheus server with this stack, we can still pull the metrics from kube-state-metrics since they are presented in a common format.

 ### Code